BricsCAD BIM, it works in 3D from the ground up, literally. This week I’m going to show you how to make the most of the SITE commands in BricsCAD BIM.

 If your TIN surface doesn’t appear, try altering the viewport, you might be too far zoomed in or out.

 Constructing with lines and points

 This can be useful when you haven’t got a coordinate point file.
-You can create a typographical surface from polylines and/or points.
+You can create a topographical surface from polylines and/or points.

 Launch the SITE command, choose select all entities, or manually select entities as required.
 The topographical surface is then created based on the selected points and polylines.

-For the example here I created a simplified, scale version of Haiwii.
+For the example here I created a simplified, scale version of Hawii.
 To do this I found a topographic map online and traced it out with SPLINE.

 I then changed the altitude and converted the splines to polylines using PE (PEDIT).
 For more information on Polylines and splines see here.

 After that, I simply launched the SITE command, selected all entities and voila.